-- Do not enter the robot's working envelope or touch the robot when the system is in operation. - Use caution when moving the ASRS2 robot by means of the teach pendant. - To halt movement of the ACL robot which tends the ASRS2 unit, do any of the following: - Press the Abort or Emergency Stop key on the teach pendant, or - Press the controller's red Emergency button, or - Use the ACL command A <Enter>.
+- Do not enter the robot's working envelope or touch the robot when the system is in operation. - Use caution when moving the ASRS2 and ASRS-36 robots by means of the teach pendant. - To halt movement of the ACL robots which tend the ASRS2 and ASRS-36 units, do any of the following: - Press the Abort or Emergency Stop key on the teach pendant, or - Press the controller's red Emergency button, or - Use the ACL command A <Enter>.